 Our recycling activities are now well established and are helping to raise much-needed funds for Michael Sobell Hospice Charity.

-We urgently need all of your unwanted clothes, bras, shoes, handbags and textiles including bed-linen, curtains and towels, even if they are past their best.
+We urgently need all of your unwanted clothes, bras, shoes, handbags and textiles including bed-linen, curtains and towels.

 Books, DVDs, CDs, bric-a-brac, jewellery and selected items of furniture and sports equipment are also welcome.